404-Not-FoundD/Final-Project/README.md

 #### Additional Items:
 1. **Timer**: Adds extra time to complete the current level.
-2. **Invincibility**: Grants temporary immunity to all obstacles and enemies.
+2. **Invincibility**: Grants temporary immunity to all obstacles and enemies when eating more than 3 乖乖.

 3. **Magnet**: Attracts nearby coins automatically for a limited time.
 4. **Angel**: Provides correct clues to help solve puzzles or find the right paths.
 5. **Flying Device**: Allows the player to fly over obstacles and enemies for a short duration.